ambeche/message-board/README.md

 - **Message Posting**: Users can post new messages to the selected channel, which appear in real-time.
 - **Real-Time Updates**: Utilizes WebSockets for real-time broadcasting of new messages to all connected clients.

-### Note:

-- **All the the features were implemented as defined by the specifications of the Take-Home Javascript Assignment.**
-- **I used websocket for broadcating posted messages from the backend so that it is available to all users in real-time.
-I wasn't sure about the specification regarding the availability of newly submitted message to all user(whether in real-time or once refreshed) So I did the implementation in real-time.**

 ## Technology Stack

 - **Programming Language**: Typescript
 - **Frontend**: React, CSS Modules for styling, `socket.io-client` for WebSocket communication.
 - **Backend**: Node.js, Express for RESTful API, `socket.io` for WebSocket server, in-memory storage for channels and messages.

-### Note:

-**I used RestAPI for the backend and not GraphQL( which is used by AlphaSense) because I evaluated that the project and the data was simple and would not benefit much from the advantages offered by GraphQL.**

 ## Project Structure